coatrack/coatrack/README.md

 ## Background

-In case a company/organization would like to offer services to third parties in the form of REST APIs, a lot of additional work is usually required in addition to developing the actual API, e.g. implementing mechanisms for authentication/authorisation, providing access credentials to the users, monitoring calls to the API, generating statistics.
+In case you would like to manage backend-to-backend communication via REST APIs, e.g. offering backend services to other parties, some general work is required in addition to developing the actual API, e.g.:

-CoatRack facilitates these general tasks by providing an API gateway management framework, consisting of distributed, lightweight API gateways and a centralized web application to generate and manage the API gateways.
+* implementing mechanisms for authentication/authorisation,
+* providing access credentials to the users,
+* monitoring calls to the API,
+* generating statistics.

+CoatRack facilitates these general tasks, so that you can focus on developing the actual service API.
+A CoatRack installation comprises:

+* a centralized web application, where you can manage your service APIs, and
+* distributed lightweight API gateways, which are generated/configured via the central application and which are delivering statistics about monitored service calls to the central application.

+This approach allows you to manage, configure and monitor distributed API gateways in a central place, keeping an overview of the API gateways, the access to your services and the service monetization.

-The following figure shows a typical architecture.
-The calls to a software service API are routed and logged by a custom CoatRack Gateway, which can be install in the service provider's local network.
+The following figure shows the typical CoatRack architecture.
+The calls to a software service API are routed and logged by a custom CoatRack Gateway, which can be installed in the service provider's local network.
 Configuration and statistics are accessible via the CoatRack website.

 ![CoatRack architecture overview](./spring-boot/admin/src/main/resources/static/images/coatrack-architecture-overview.png)